 How to book

-- Book online at www.nhs.uk/covid-vaccination
+- Book a flu vaccination online here.

-- Contact your doctors’ (GP) surgery, or local pharmacy if you are aged 18 years or over.
+- Contact your doctors’ (GP) surgery, or local pharmacy if you are aged 18 years or over.#

 Need more information?